 Melanie Ho, Three principles for safeguarding student success in the transition to remote instruction, EAB, March 16, 2020

-Robin Paige, Inclusion, Equity, and Access While Teaching Remotely, Reflections on Teaching and Learning, Rice University Center for Teaching Excellence, March 13, 2020
+Robin Paige, Inclusion, Equity, and Access While Teaching Remotely, Reflections on Teaching and Learning, Rice University Center for Teaching Excellence, March 13, 2020 (now hosted by Northern Illinois University)

 Teaching in Times of Crisis, Vanderbilt University Center for Teaching